 However, there is a man-made addition to the list of axolotl morphs that should be mentioned!
 Green-fluorescent protein (GFP) axolotls have shiny green eyes, and they can glow under a blue LED light.
 This protein was introduced to axolotls by researchers who study the amazing regenerative qualities of axolotls.
 So, if you were hoping for a green axolotl, you can absolutely find one that’s at least green-eyed!

 This one’s going to be a heart-breaker, we’re sorry to say.
 Despite appearing in some popular media, such as Minecraft, blue axolotls do not exist in nature, and no man-made product like the GFP has been introduced to make it happen.
-You can read more about the topic here (https://axolotlplanet.com/blue-axolotls-fact-or-fiction/).
+You can read more about the topic in our article, Are Blue Axolotls Real?
 However, hope is not lost!
 As noted, GFP axolotls glow under a blue or blacklight.
 A light-colored axolotl possessing the GFP trait can appear more blue, when under a blue or blacklight.
 This has the added benefit of making your axolotl appear to change colors, depending on whether or not you’ve turned on the light!

 Axolotls can technically have an infinite number of different color combinations!
 That is why breeders like Axolotl Planet focus so much on tracking the genetics of these amazing animals.

-In addition to the combinations already listed here, this article (https://axolotlplanet.com/what-are-the-rarest-axolotl-morphs-in-the-world/) shows a number of axolotl morphs that combine multiple colors and patterns, to achieve beautiful results!
+In addition to the combinations already listed here, our article, What are the Rarest Axolotls in the World? shows a number of axolotl morphs that combine multiple colors and patterns, to achieve beautiful results!

 Axolotls are amazing creatures that are as visually striking as they are biologically incredible.
 We hope you’ve enjoyed learning about the different colors that make up the rainbow of axolotl morphs, and we invite you to check out our other articles to learn even more about these weird and wonderful animals!